ZhenShuo2021/V2PH-Downloader/README.en.md

 In this file, you can modify settings like headers, language, scroll length, scroll step, and rate limits:

-- **headers**: If blocked, you can customize headers. **Please note that changes will take effect only after restarting the program and refreshing the browser.**
+- **headers**: If blocked, you can customize the headers. **Note that after modifying, you must restart the browser opened by v2dl to refresh.**
-- **language**: Used to set the download directory name, as website's machine translations are not as good as the original text.
+- **language**: Used to set the name of the download directory, since I found some titles are from Google Translate, it is better to keep the original.
 - **use_default_chrome_profile**: Use your personal Chrome profile, which theoretically makes it harder to be blocked.
 However, the browser cannot be interacted with during the download process.
 - **download_dir**: Set the download location; defaults to the system download folder.
 - **download_log_path**: Logs the URLs of downloaded album pages, skipped if duplicated.
 The default location is the system configuration directory.
 - **system_log_path**: Location for program logs.
 The default location is the system configuration directory.
 - **rate_limit**: Download speed limit, default is 400, which is sufficient and prevents being blocked.
 - **chrome/exec_path**: Path to the system's Chrome executable.
-- **encryption_config**: If your computer's performance is insufficient, the default encryption configuration may require long decryption times.
-The example configuration sets all values to the minimum.
+- **encryption_config**: Adjust encryption-related settings.
+Higher configurations require longer decryption times, and the default value already meets the minimum performance requirements.

 ## FAQ